Sarani1612/truebrew/TESTING.md

 The issue was solved by using the `get_or_create()` method instead of just `get()`.
 This way, an object is created when the user clicks the edit icon for the first time, allowing them to add their address details.

 ### Unresolved
+As of now, I am not aware of any bugs as such left unresolved, though there are certainly features etc that I would like to improve or add later on.

 ## Additional Testing
+In addition to the testing described above, I asked my partner and my sister to test the website for me.
+I wrote them a use case to ensure they tested as much of the site's functionality as possible.
+They both reported back that they did not find any bugs.